Trilok Teerth Dham: Architecture

 Trilok Teerth Dham is built in the shape of Jain emblem.
 The temple structure is the representation of trilok (three lokas) of the Jain cosmology i.e. Adholok, Madhyalok and Urdhvalok.
 The temple architecture reflect features of Sultanate and Mughal architecture, such as, structure and symmetric arrangement of the four towers in the corner.
-However, instead of dome or a tower, these four corner tower are built around geomatrical shape of the cosmos.
+However, instead of dome or a tower, these four corner tower are built around geometrical shape of the cosmos.

 This temple also has a 108 feet Manasthamb (tower of pride).

-About temple
+About the Temple

 This temple, built in shape of Jain emblem, is 317 ft tall structure with 100 ft below the ground-level and 217 ft above the ground-level.
 The temple enshrines a 31 ft ashtadhatu (8 metals) idol of Rishabhanatha seated in lotus position.
 This temple is dedicated to Parshvantha.
 This temple also has a 108 feet Manasthamb (tower of pride).

 As the name suggests trilok teerth depicts the three lokas of Jain cosmology i.e. Adholok, Madhyalok and Urdhvalok.
 Light and sound show is organised in this temple.

 This temple includes a meditation center, Samavasarana, Nandishwar Dweep, Trikaal Chaubisi, Meru Temple, Lotus Temple, Parshvanath temple, Jambudweep.
 The temple also has a dharamshala equipped with all modern facilities.
+The Trilok Teerth was constructed by Aacharya Shri Vidyabhushan Sanmati Sagar Ji Maharaj.